Providing companionship and personal support.

 With the move into its own office, Hospice had met all its short-term goals.

-The Federal Government Palliative Care Programme funding in 1994 covered a part-time Co-ordinator (Viki Elphinstone) and Clerk (as Lyn Evans was unable to continue), plus the purchase of a car.
+The Federal Government Palliative Care Program funding in 1994 covered a part-time Coordinator (Viki Elphinstone) and Clerk (as Lyn Evans was unable to continue), plus the purchase of a car.
 A grant of $71,000 was made for the first year, with $54,000 for the following three years.

-The Federal Government Palliative Care Programme funding in 1994 covered a part-time Co-ordinator (Viki Elphinstone) and Clerk (as Lyn Evans was unable to continue), plus the purchase of a car.
+The Federal Government Palliative Care Program funding in 1994 covered a part-time Coordinator (Viki Elphinstone) and Clerk (as Lyn Evans was unable to continue), plus the purchase of a car.
 A grant of $71,000 was made for the first year, with $54,000 for the following three years.
 Hospice Care Awareness week began to be held annually with Button Day appeals contributing to still much needed funds.
-The Button Day fundraiser continues to the present time.

 In 1996, the first Memorial Service was held and continues on an annual basis to the present time.

 A grant of $8,500 from the Rural Access Programme in February 1998 allowed expansion of services to encompass the far North West and West Coasts with the commencement of Volunteer training in Smithton, Zeehan and Queenstown.
 20 volunteers completed the Circular Head training course and Jan Nes was appointed Roster Coordinator.
 Office staff at the Hospice Care Association moved to new premises at Parkside, Burnie in January 1999, combining space with Palliative Care Nurses and Social workers.